 What we do

-• Support education
+• Basic education and literacy

 The heart of Rotary is our members, dedicated people who share a passion for community service and friendship.
 Rotary Club of Eureka members meet weekly to share ideas, make plans, hear from the community, and catch up with friends during club programs that fuel the impact we make.
 Founded in 1923 Rotary Club of Eureka has remained committed to benefiting our local community in a variety of ways.
 Email us to learn more…firstname.lastname@example.org